Oslandia/workshop-postgis-qgis-3d/workshop.md

 Duration: 70' + 15' pause

-We will now discover PostGIS and its 3D capabilities
+We will now discover PostGIS and its 3D capabilities.

 We will:
 - Create a new schema for each of you